vfelix-00/ee157_lab5/README.md

 ## Conclusion

 In conclusion, the hands-on experience of generating our own circuit schematic, wiring it up, generating the logic signals, and seeing our motor work was very rewarding and I feel like I gained more practical knowledge.
+Understanding the datasheet allowed us to create waveform patterns to rotate the motor and to determine the correct values for the voltage supplies for the appropriate pins.
+It was very insightful to work from beginning to end to make the motor work.